Closed-End Mutual Funds

 = 6.96

-Never buy a fund based only on this metric, but it is useful for comparing funds, especially funds specializing in a country or a sector.
+Never buy a fund based only on the Discount-to-Expense Ratio metric, but it is useful for comparing funds, especially funds specializing in a country or a sector.
 Generally, a fund with such a high expense ratio, even selling at a deep discount, is not a good investment, and as you can see, the discount-to-expense ratio is rather low even with the big discount percentage.
-This ratio should be greater than 10.
+This ratio should exceed 10.
 The discount-to-expense ratio is more useful in comparing country or sector funds, since these funds may have unique expenses that don't allow easy comparisons with other types of mutual funds.
-If this fund had an expense ratio of 1%, its discount-to-expense ratio would be 26.65—a big difference.
+If this fund had an expense ratio of 1%, its discount-to-expense ratio would be 26.65 — a big difference.

 Differences Between an Exchange-Traded Fund (ETF) and a Closed-End Fund (CEF)

 Exchange-traded funds (ETFs) and closed-end funds both derive their value from the portfolio of securities that they contain, and both trade on stock exchanges just like a stock.
-The fundamental difference between the two is that an ETF is not actively managed, whereas a CEF is; consequently, ETFs have lower expenses.
+The fundamental difference between the two is that most ETFs are not actively managed, whereas CEFs are; consequently, ETFs have lower expenses.
 The value of both is also constrained by their NAV, but CEFs much less so than ETFs, because market specialists and institutional traders, known as authorized participants, keep ETFs valued closer to their NAVs through arbitrage.

-However, there are special types of CEFs that can keep the market price closer to the NAV of the fund by periodically buy back their shares.
+However, there are special types of CEFs that can keep the market price closer to the NAV of the fund by periodically buying back their shares.
 Interval closed-end funds may purchase 5 - 25% of outstanding shares at intervals of 3, 6, or 12 months.
-Discretionary closed-end funds may buy shares from investors once every 2 years or so at the net asset value plus a repurchase fee of 2% or less.
+Discretionary closed-end funds may buy shares from investors once every 2 years or so at the NAV minus a repurchase fee of 2% or less.

 Buying a CEF at a discount increases the effective interest rate, since the income received is not affected by the market price of the CEF.
 However, because a CEF is actively managed, this creates more expenses for the fund and more capital gains taxes for the investor.
 Whether CEFs do better than ETFs depends on whether the manager can outperform the indexes enough to overcome the greater expenses, and so, in evaluating a CEF, one needs to assess the manager's ability by looking at his experience and the performance of the fund under his direction.